open-make/BUAgrant_OSH/discussion_doc.md

 ## WP3: Towards open source hardware (line 2)

-Bring open science practice into hardware creation projects:
+Bring open science practice into hardware creation and publication projects:

    - license prescription: Cooperations on licensing issues for FAIR and open source data sharing will also be explored with relevant initiatives such as the [CERN OHL from the Open Hardware Repository](https://ohwr.org/project/cernohl/wikis/Documents/CERN-OHL-version-2/).
    - additional information needed for open projects: guide for collaboration rules, code of conducts, ways to make it more inclusive.
 Build on mozilla, open life science, OSMOOC prescriptions.
 Also built on the results of WP1.